-Priority operation 6.8
+6.8 Priority operation

-In many district heating systems with primary DHW heating, the allotted amount of water is only intended to supply the heating system.
+In many district heating systems with primary DHW heating, the allotted amount of water does not cover the DHW heating and the heating system at the same time.
 As a result, the capacity required for DHW heating needs to be taken from the heating system when great heating loads occur; and this, until DHW heating has been concluded.